Skip to content

 Unlocking Trial/Subscription

-To unlock the app, please send the Device ID of your tablet, obtained from the app Menu/About screen.
-You can send a screenshot, a photo, or just a text with the device ID.
-You can email it to [email protected]
+To unlock the app, send the Device ID from the app’s Menu > About screen.
+You can send a screenshot, a photo, or just the Device ID as text.
+Email it to [email protected].

 Menu Button